 The TAVAS reproduction is the world’s only example of this incredible type.
 It was built by Herbert Seiser in South Africa and donated to TAVAS in mid 2014.

-Full details and history of the aircraft, the Johnsons and our reproduction, can all be found in issue number 9 of ‘Contact’ the TAVAS newsletter, free to members.
+Full details and history of the aircraft, the Johnsons and our reproduction, can all be found in issue number 9 of ‘Contact’ the TAVAS newsletter.

 Length: 10.36 m (34 ft)